Chad's junta, rebel groups sign pledge in Qatar before talks | Law-Order

 - United Arab Emirates

-Chad's military government and some rebel groups fighting in the country signed a pledge on Monday in Qatar, ahead of planned national reconciliation talks later this month in the African nation.
+Chad's military government and more than 40 rebel groups signed a pledge Monday in Qatar ahead of planned national reconciliation talks, though the deal did not include the country's main opposition group.

-The main rebel group, however, did not agree to the terms and did not sign the pledge.

-Under the terms of the deal in Doha, those who signed have agreed to a cease-fire ahead of the August 20 talks planned in the Chadian capital of N'Djamena.

-In July, Qatar's satellite news network Al Jazeera reported that over 20 rebel groups had withdrawn from the Doha talks.
+That immediately called into question whether the deal would be enough to ensure the success of the talks as a planned 18-month transition from military rule to democracy winds down.

+We hope “other groups will join the march of reconciliation and peace, with a view to achieving the aspirations and dreams of the Chadian people,” Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani told those gathered for the signing ceremony.
+“The initial peace agreement we are celebrating today will be an important turning point towards stability and prosperity for the Chadian people.” ''It is no secret that the negotiations faced many challenges which were addressed through your estimated efforts,'' Sheikh Mohammed added.

-They had accused the military government of “harassments, intimidation, threats and disinformation” amid the negotiations.
+The talks began in March in Qatar.
+The challenges during the negotiations include some 20 rebel groups walking out of the talks in July, accusing the military government under Deby's 38-year-old son, Mahamat Idriss Deby, of “harassments, intimidation, threats and disinformation” amid the negotiations.

+Rebels have called for Deby to declare he would not run in any coming elections, though the military junta has insisted that can only be decided in the national dialogue talks.
+The pledge signed Monday in Qatar by 42 of 47 Chadian rebel groups involved in the talks did not include any prohibition on Deby running in any coming vote.
+In a statement before the ceremony, FACT said it rejected the accord as those taking part in the national dialogue would be not be treated equally and that it wanted rebel prisoners released as well.
+However, it maintained it remained ready for future talks.

+Chad's Foreign Minister Mahamat Zene Cherif also signed the deal on behalf of his country, though Deby had been in Doha on Saturday to meet Qatar's ruling emir ahead of the signing ceremony.
+Chad had grown frustrated by the 30 years of rule by Deby's father, leading to years of rebel uprisings in the former French colony that borders Cameroon, the Central African Republic, Libya, Niger, Nigeria and Sudan.
+Unrest in those surrounding countries have seen Chadian rebel forces hide across the border.

 ALSO READ